Speaker's Rider

 Costs for Speakers

-If your event is a significant time zone change from me (US Pacific time), I do ask that my arrival flight be booked to arrive a day or two before my speaking slot.
+If your event is a significant time zone change from me (CET), I will ask that my arrival flight be booked a day or two before my speaking slot so that I can acclimate and bring my best self to your stage.

 Speaking Fees and Honorariums

-For large-scale, corporate event where the organizing company stands to make a profit, or private internal corporate events: in both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.
-If I am being paid, all other speakers should be paid as well.
+For large-scale corporate events where the organizing company stands to make a profit, and for private internal corporate events, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.
+At these events, if I am paid, all other speakers should be compensated as well.

-For smaller events, such as non-profits or educational institutions, I may choose to waive my speaking fee, or ask that any honorarium be instead donated to a non-profit that supports civil rights on my behalf.
+For low-cost events held by non-profits or educational institutions, I may choose to waive my speaking fee, or ask that any honorarium be donated to a non-profit that supports civil rights on my behalf.

 Intellectual Property